Hartford Implant-Supported Dentures

 Traditional dentures are an effective way to replace missing teeth, but for many individuals, they are far from ideal.
-That is why we often recommend implant-retained overdentures to our patients who are good candidates for them.
+That is why we often recommend implant-supported dentures to our patients who are good candidates for them.
 They are a comprehensive tooth replacement solution that offers a number of remarkable benefits.

-Traditional dentures are secured in the mouth either via natural suction or with the help of a special adhesive.
-An implant overdenture, on the other hand, is anchored in place by a series of small titanium cylinders that have been surgically placed within a patient’s jawbone.
-It usually takes five or six implants to support a full denture.
+Traditional dentures tend to not be very secure.
+Upper dentures are held in place by suction, while lower dentures rely on just gravity.
+They often need messy denture adhesive to stay in place.
+An implant-supported denture, on the other hand, is anchored in place by a series of small titanium cylinders that have been surgically placed within your jawbone.
+It usually takes four to six implants to support a full denture.

 Both fixed (permanent) and removable implant dentures are available.
-In some cases, it is even possible for a dentist to retrofit a patient’s traditional denture so that it is able to attach to implants.
-Other times, a dentist has to create a new prosthesis to go with the implants.
+In some cases, it is even possible for us to retrofit your traditional denture so that it is able to attach to implants.
+Other times, we have to create a new prosthesis to go with the implants.

 Implant-retained dentures offer some significant advantages: